PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 In this section you have to provide all the important clauses of your proposal (max.
 10).
 Please be specific and clear so that everyone can understand the terms of the agreement between the parties involved.
 This document can serve as a single source of truth for future reference.

-1. Click the button ‘ADD CLAUSE +’
+1. Click the button <kbd>ADD CLAUSE +</kbd>
 2. Write the text of your clause (max 500 ch.)
-3. Click ‘SAVE’ to save this clause and move to the next.
+3. Click <kbd>SAVE</kbd> to save this clause and move to the next.
-4. You can edit a clause with the ‘EDIT’ button.
+4. You can edit a clause with the <kbd>EDIT</kbd> button.
 5. Make sure have written and saved all clauses

-Click ‘PROCEED’ at the bottom of the page to move onto the next section
+Click <kbd>PROCEED</kbd> at the bottom of the page to move onto the next section

 ## Submit

 In this section you can visualize a summary of all the information you have input.
 Please, inspect all parts of the summary byword and make sure they precisely reflect what you want to propose.
 If you spot an error, you can navigate to previous sections of this wizard to correct them before submitting your proposal.
 It's your responsibility to verify that all the relevant information is correct (e.g. Treasury address, Deal Representative addresses, Token addresses, Token amount, etc.).
 PrimeDAO don't offer any validation process to verify your input.
 For instance, it cannot verifies whether a treasury address is related to a certain DAO.

-When you are ready click ‘SUBMIT’.
+When you are ready click <kbd>SUBMIT</kbd>.
 Please be patient as it might require a moment to register your deal.
 Once successfully registered you will see a box with a confirmation message.
 You can now visit the deal page and share the link to have other people join.

 # Example of a Partnered Deal input

 ## Proposal Title

-Examples:
+Ex.

-> Partnership Agreement ADAO <> BDAO
+<pre>Partnership Agreement ADAO <> BDAO</pre>
->

-> Token Swap Agreement ADAO <> BDAO
+<code>Token Swap Agreement ADAO <> BDAO</code>
->

 ## Proposal Summary

-- State the general reasons for what this token swap aims to achieve.
+State the general reasons for what this token swap aims to achieve.
 Is it to align interests, to collaborate on a strategy, to build together, to participate in a program?

-    Example:
+Ex.

-    > The partnership aims to set the foundation for a long-term collaboration between DAO1 and DAO2.
-The two organizations aim to integrate on a technical and operational level to bring a top-class flexible ProjectA to xChain.
+<pre>The partnership aims to set the foundation for a long-term collaboration between DAO1 and DAO2.
+The two organizations aim to integrate on a technical and operational level to bring a top-class flexible ProjectA to xChain.</pre>

-    >
-- State the value and amount of the tokens to be swapped by each party.
+State the value and amount of the tokens to be swapped by each party.

-    Example:
+Ex.

-    > DAO1 seeks to partner with DAO2 asking for a swap of $250k in governance tokens from each DAO.
+DAO1 seeks to partner with DAO2 asking for a swap of $250k in governance tokens from each DAO.
-    >

 ## Proposal Description